 But in addition to going above and beyond for guests, we also believe placing a strong emphasis on sustainability can have a hugely positive impact on guest experience.

-For the longest time, emphasizing these two factors might have seemed counterintuitive.
-In the past, sustainability in hospitality was presented as frugality and doing less – fewer room cleans, reusing towels, and such.
-But the industry is at an exciting moment where we are realizing this doesn’t have to be the case.
-People everywhere—including guests—are starting to see how sustainability can, and indeed should, be part of everything.
+For the longest time, emphasising these two factors might have seemed counterintuitive.
+In the past, sustainability in hospitality was presented as frugality and doing less – fewer room cleans, reusing towels and such.
+But the industry is at an exciting moment where we are realising this doesn’t have to be the case.
+People everywhere – including guests – are starting to see how sustainability can, and indeed should, be part of everything.

 What sustainability looks like for us